N5-(carboxyethyl)ornithine synthase

-The 3 substrates of this enzyme are N5-(L-1-carboxyethyl)-L-ornithine, NADP^{+}, and H_{2}O, whereas its 4 products are L-ornithine, pyruvate, NADPH, and H^{+}.
+The three substrates of this enzyme are N5-(L-1-carboxyethyl)-L-ornithine, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are L-ornithine, reduced NADPH, pyruvic acid, and a proton.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N5-(L-1-carboxyethyl)-L-ornithine:NADP+ oxidoreductase (L-ornithine-forming).
 Other names in common use include 5-N-(L-1-carboxyethyl)-L-ornithine:NADP+ oxidoreductase, and (L-ornithine-forming).